 I credit my resilience, work ethic, and respect for our environment to my experiences in the outdoors while growing up in Watertown – hiking bluffs, harvesting firewood, fishing, and gazing at the constellations by campfire light.
 I recall one camping trip where my father and I fell asleep watching a lightning storm and awoke with half of our campsite flooded, yet we continued to camp.
 I loved storms and was particularly fascinated by the power of tornadoes.
 I planned to one day become a storm chaser.

 The American Legion’s Badger Boys State program first sparked my interest in politics.
 As I worked with other residents in shaping our hypothetical 51st state, I began to understand the privilege we have as Americans to participate in our democracy.
 I learned how much power we each have to initiate change in our communities.

 While pursuing my dream of storm chasing at the University of Wisconsin, I became more and more concerned about the role of climate change in extreme weather events.
 I also became convinced that politics were a key part of the solution.
-Politicians are in the driver’s seat, and as a field organizer with Wisconsin League of Conservation Voters I have the opportunity every day to make sure our leaders steer us in the right direction.
+Politicians are in the driver’s seat, and as the Program Director with Wisconsin Conservation Voters, I have the opportunity every day to make sure our leaders steer us in the right direction.

-Thus far, my most fulfilling experience in this role was defeating the Open-Pit Mining Bill in 2012.
+Thus far, my most fulfilling experience in this role was defeating the Open-Pit Mining Bill in 2012 and running our Native Vote program for over six years.
 As a member of the Bad River Band of Lake Superior Chippewa myself, it has been a privilege leading tribal members to their first lobbying meetings, first public hearings, and first time to the ballot box.

 - Wisconsin State Assembly: Legislative internship on natural resources and constituent services